codio/site/source/docs/ide/inline-preview.html.markdown

 full_width: true
 ---

+It is important to understand the difference between Static and Dynamic content when using the Preview menu options.
+Codio provides a configurable menu item for Dynamic/Server Side content (rightmost Codio menu) as well as Static content (second from the right).

+###Static content
+You can use 'Preview static' options on Static content only (HTML, CSS, JS and text).

-##Static vs. Dynamic content
+###Dynamic content
-The key thing to understand when using the Preview options is the difference between Static and Dynamic content.

-- **Static content** - this refers to your static HTML, CSS, JS and text content.
-You can use all 'Preview static' options on Static content only.
-If you try this on PHP files or server applications that listen on a Port (Ruby, Node etc.), you'll get a warning message that links through to this page.
-- **Dynamic content** - this refers to files that are executed on the server such as PHP files and server applications (Ruby, Node etc.) that listen on a port.
-To preview Dynamic content, you need to access your Box via a specific Port number (3000 by default but you can change this).
-You will want to use the 'Box URL' option for Dynamic content.
-Read below how to modify the Preview menu so you can access any pages with a single menu click rather than manually modifying the browser url.
+To access files or services that are executed on the server (PHP, Ruby, Node etc.), you need to use the rightmost menu option.
+You can access your server side application in one of two ways

+- `word1-word2.codio.io:port` specify the port in the normal way
+- `word1-word2-port.codio.io` to access over port 80, which is useful if your corporate firewall blocks ports other than 80 and 443.

+`word1-word2` is an automatically generated subdomain name for your Codio Box.
+You can configure your application to listen on ports in the normal way, but please be aware than Codio supported a restricted range of ports.
+Please refer to [this section](/docs/boxes/ext-access) for more details.

+Read on for information on how to configure your Static and Dynamic preview menus.

 ##Instructions
 The Preview button lets you preview one or more web pages with a simple button press.
 Codio creates four default entries in the Preview menu automatically.